 These cream cheese muffins are filled with zesty lemon flavor and plump juicy blueberries.
 With a cream cheese swirl and golden streusel crumble on top, they make the perfect addition to your weekend brunch!

-Spring has a new muffin in town and her name is lemon blueberry cream cheese!
-She's super soft and fluffy and sports a gorgeous crumble toppings.
+These lemon blueberry muffins went mega viral on social media with millions of views and for a good reason.
+They’re super soft and fluffy and sport a gorgeous crumble topping.
 It's like a cheesecake muffin you can have for breakfast!

 - Soft and moist texture